-Though hard to believe, fall is knocking on the (not so eager to open) door.
-For most of us, this time of year marks the return to routines, back to school, and reeling in some of the not so awesome habits we may have created over a busy summer.
+Though hard to believe, fall is knocking on the door.
+This time of year can mark the return to routines, back to school, and reeling in some of the not so awesome habits.
 Not coincidentally, September is the month the crew over at Whole30 hosts its annual Whole30 Challenge – a chance to reset our relationship with food.
 If you’re new to Whole30, the short version is that it’s a 30 day health reset to help you:

 - Learn how foods affect your body

 - Improve your health overall

 While the program is 30 days, it has the potential to translate to the rest of your life.
 The program includes a reintroduction phase (the 2 weeks following your 30 day reset) to help you gain valuable information about how specific foods affect the way you feel.

 To learn the nitty gritty about the Whole30, read this post.
 Essentially, for 30 days you remove specific food groups from your diet that commonly promote inflammation, and then you methodically reintroduce them to learn how you react to these foods.

 As a Whole30 Certified Coach, I know this program like I know the back of my hand, and can confidently say that it’s one of the best resets out there in terms of improving your longevity and lifelong health habits.

 If you’re on the fence about doing a Whole30, but interested in learning more about the program benefits, here are four great reasons to consider joining thousands of others for the September Whole30 challenge.